tuxtof/SE-Training-Automation-Calm/lab2/calm_workshop_lab2.rst

 This service will now deploy 2 VMs with the same configuration rather than just 1

-We’ve now added redundancy or load balancing capacity to the PHP server, but need something to actually do the load balancing.
+We’ve now added redundancy to the PHP server, but now we need something to actually do the load balancing.

 1. Add another Service.
 This will be our load balancer, so name the Service **LBService**, give the substrate and VM a name and configure